Skip to content

 The more structured the assertion, the more specific the agent's fix.

-Integration tests over unit tests for agent-critical paths: they catch ORM misuse, transaction errors, and layer violations that mocked unit tests miss.
+Use integration tests over unit tests for agent-critical paths: they catch ORM misuse, transaction errors, and layer violations that mocked unit tests miss.
 LangChain's Terminal Bench gains came from structural verification, not mock-based unit tests (LangChain).

-Step 3: Write Linter Rules with Remediation Messages
+Step 3: Write linter rules with remediation messages

 Standard linter rules flag violations; agent-useful rules explain the fix.
 The message enters context at the exact moment of the wrong decision — just-in-time delivery.